 How to Become a Medical Records Technician

-A medical records technician transfers the data from a doctor's notes into a patient’s permanent medical record, and the accuracy and timeliness of this data is all-important to appropriate patient treatment.
-The medical records technician position provides an excellent opportunity to detail-oriented individuals who enjoy the privilege and responsibility of ensuring top quality care without the patient contact that most healthcare positions require.
+A medical records technician – now more commonly referred to as a health information technician (HIT) – transfers the data from a doctor's notes into a patient’s permanent medical record, and the accuracy and timeliness of this data is all-important to appropriate patient treatment.
+A career as a medical records technician provides an excellent opportunity for detail-oriented individuals who enjoy the privilege and responsibility of ensuring top quality care without the patient contact that most healthcare positions require.

 Licensing and/or Certification

 Most employers prefer to hire registered or certified medical records technicians.
-The most common certification is as a Registered Health Information Technician (RHIT), gained by passing an examination administered by the American Health Information Management Association (AHIMA).
-Other certifications, such as the Certified Tumor Registrar (CTR), are offered by the American Academy of Coders and the National Cancer Registrars Association.
+The most common certification is as a Registered Health Information Technician (RHIT), gained by passing an examination administered by AHIMA.
+Being credentialed by AHIMA opens the door for career advancement, thus improving salary earnings potential, enabling better networking with peers in similar roles, and assisting with lifelong learning through continuing education.

 Necessary Skills and Qualities

-The best MRTs tend to have a natural attention to detail, gaining satisfaction by seeing loose ends tied up in an organized way.
-Because medical records are confidential, MRTs are expected to have a high degree of ethical integrity, avoiding any inappropriate sharing of details.
-The job nearly always involves following established guidelines, typically under supervision, but there will be times when the MRT must exercise his own judgment to interpret certain notes and records.
+The best medical records technicians tend to have a natural attention to detail, gaining satisfaction by seeing loose ends tied up in an organized way.
+Because health information is confidential, MRTs are expected to have a high degree of ethical integrity, avoiding any inappropriate sharing of details.
+The job nearly always involves following established guidelines, typically under supervision, but there will be times when the technician must exercise his or her own judgment to interpret certain notes and records.
 This will also involve careful communication with medical and business staff.

 Most medical settings are quite busy, and everyone working in this environment must be patient and courteous while interacting with a wide variety of coworkers.
-The ability to stay focused in a fast-paced environment while maintaining close attention to detail and an efficient workflow are important qualities in an MRT.
+The ability to stay focused in a fast-paced environment while maintaining close attention to detail and an efficient workflow are important qualities of the MRT.

 Opportunities for Advancement

-To maintain certification, MRTs must periodically take advantage of continuing education opportunities available through organizations such as the Board of Medical Specialty Coding and the Professional Association of Healthcare Coding Specialists (PAHCS).
-As an MRT gains experience and additional training, he will have opportunities for promotions and raises, especially in larger medical settings such as hospitals or large practice groups.
-An MRT who shows an inclination for lifelong learning, along with the appropriate tact and decorum, will have the best opportunity to advance into a supervisory position.
+To maintain the designation of RHIT, AHIMA requires 20 hours of continuing education every 2 years.
+As medical records technicians gain experience and additional training, there will be opportunities for promotions and raises, especially in larger medical settings such as hospitals or large practice groups.
+MRTs who show an inclination for lifelong learning, along with the appropriate tact and decorum, will have the best opportunity to advance into supervisory positions.